TTS Skins: Speaker Conversion via ASR: Experiments

-Tab.~\ref{tab:mos} depicts the results of our method based on the success metrics described above.
-The metrics are evaluated on three settings: (i) conversion from speakers that were seen during training, (ii) conversion from speakers unseen during training - to this end we use LibriSpeech 'test-clean' partition which includes 40 additional speakers, and (iii) conversion from an off-the-shelf state of the art TTS engine~\cite{googlerobot}.
-In all settings, we use the WaveNet autoencoder voice conversion system of~\cite{mor2018autoencoderbased} as baseline.
+In experiments (i-iii), we compare with three baselines.
+The first is the WaveNet autoencoder voice conversion system of~\cite{mor2018autoencoderbased}.
+The second is a speaker conversion via PPG features marked as 'PPG'.
+PPG features were extracted using a $p$-norm DNN~\cite{zhang2014improving}, as done by~\cite{Zhao2019ForeignAC}.
+Finally, an additional PPG based speaker conversion system is trained by using a different set of PPG features, extracted by using pytorch-kaldi~\cite{ravanelli2019pytorch} framework.
+The underlying ASR model achieves an accuracy of PER=14.9\% on the TIMIT dataset~\cite{timit}.
+It is marked as 'PPG2'.

-As can be seen, our full method improves all metrics over the autoencoder baseline in all three settings.
-Furthermore, adding $F0$ improves both quality and identifiability of our method output, except for when converting from the fixed TTS robot.
-Additionally, the quality of samples generated from voices seen in the training set is preferred over samples generated by converting samples from unseen speakers or from the TTS voice.
+As can be seen, our full method improves the metrics over the baselines in all three settings.
+Furthermore, adding $F0$ improves the quality of our method output.
+Additionally, on the VCTK dataset, it also improves the identifiability of the generated samples.
+Finally, the quality of samples generated from voices seen in the training set is preferred over samples generated by converting samples from unseen speakers.